isabella232/rtos-docs-pr.sv-se/rtos-docs/guix/chapter-4.md

 ## <a name="gx_utility_canvas_to_bmp"></a>gx_utility_canvas_to_bmp

-Konvertera anteckningsnott för arbetsyta till bitmapp
+Konvertera arbetsytans anteckningsnota till bitmapp

 ### <a name="prototype"></a>Prototyp